Top of the page

 The most important thing in a relationship is how well you communicate.
 Talk to your partner.
 Be honest about how the SCI has affected your sexual function and how you feel about it.
-Always keep in mind that people with SCIs can have relationships and marry, have an active sex life, and have children.
+People who have an SCI can have intimate relationships.
+They can have an active sex life and have children.

 If you are sexually active after your injury, make sure to use birth control if you don't want to get pregnant.